 Taiwan maintains a stable exchange rate, and its capital fund costs and interest rates are low compared with other Asian countries.
 Foreign investment in the capital market is further promoted by the comparatively low cost for a company to list on Taiwan's stock exchange.
-By the end of 2015, foreign investment in Taiwan's stock market reached NTD 24,334,158 million accounting for nearly one third of the total market value of Taiwan's listed companies.
+By the end of 2016, foreign investment in Taiwan's stock market accounted for nearly one third of the total market value of Taiwan's listed companies.